boatnoah/lumo/README.md

 ## Branding

 Lumo’s branding centers on a glowing pulse icon that changes color with engagement levels, symbolizing energy and inclusivity in the classroom.
+So much fun!